-Below is a list of documents you will need to make a successful Tier 4 visa application
+Below is a list of documents vou will need to make a successful student visa application

 - 1. Passport - 2.
 CAS letter from Bangor University - 3.
 Documents used by Bangor for issuing a CAS (e.g. previous qualifications, English language test...).
 These will be listed on the CAS letter under 'documents used to assess application'. - 4.
 ATAS certificate (if applicable some research degrees only) - 5.
 Proof of funds - 6.
 Financial sponsor letter (if applicable) - 7.
-Passport sized photographs - 8.
-Medical certificate proof of being clear of tuberculosis for 6 months (if applicable) - 9.
-Application fe - 10.
-Biometric details fingerprints and face photo will be taken at the Visa Centre - 11.
+Medical certificate proof of being clear of tuberculosis for 6 months (if applicable) - 8.
+Application fee - 9.
+Biometric details fingerprints and face photo will be taken at the Visa Centre - 10.
 Proof of having paid the immigration health surcharge